-The career services office is available to assist students and alumni with their career-related needs.
+The Career office is available to assist students and alumni with their careerrelated needs.
 The office can assist in helping you prepare for, find and interview for employment opportunities.
 Staff also provide assistance in resume writing, mock interviews, job fairs and connecting with professionals in your field.